princiya/princiya-website-hugo/content/blog/til.md

 This section covers my 'today I learned' series.

 Everyday I learn so many new things and I intend to document them here.

+A similar attempt was made in 2015, but it did not last long. [https://princiya777.wordpress.com/2015/07/](https://princiya777.wordpress.com/2015/07/)

+Hopefully, it sustains longer this time :)